cal-poly-dxhub/eCR-semantic-interoperability/glossary.md

 <!-- TODO -->

 **additive score**
-: MAYBE(A cumulative score calculated by combining similarity scores across multiple categories to provide a more comprehensive assessment of document content classification.)
+: A cumulative score calculated by summing the similarity scores of each category across all chunks.
+This helps identify the category that is most similar overall to the current chunk by comparing each additive score for each category.

 **best match**
 : A chunk that achieved the highest similarity score when compared against all other existing chunks in the database.